cis-cs-capstone-course/TAG-Local/README.md

 ## About the Project
 TAG is a text annotator that allows you to upload documents and highlight them using custom labels and highlight colors.

-Oh, and you can train you're own machine learning to highlight for you.
+Oh, and you can train your own machine learning model to highlight for you.